Nets trade Durant to Suns, get Bridges in 4-team deal

 Durant is recovering from a sprained knee ligament, and when he returns it will be to a Phoenix lineup that suddenly could be one of the best in the Western Conference.

+“He knows how to play.
+He’s played in a number of different systems.
+He’s insertable in any of them,” said Suns guard Landry Shamet, who played with Durant in Brooklyn.
+“You can throw it to him and he’s going to go score every time.”

-He was moved just days after the Nets traded Kyrie Irving from Dallas, a stunningly fast end to the superstar era in Brooklyn.
-James Harden was traded at last year’s deadline, leaving the Nets with little to show for the brief time they had the Big Three together.
+He was moved just days after the Nets traded Irving to Dallas, a stunningly fast end to the superstar era in Brooklyn.
+Harden was traded to Philadelphia at last year’s deadline, leaving the Nets with little to show for the brief time they had the Big Three together.

 Now it’s the Suns with a top collection of talent, with Durant joining Devin Booker, Chris Paul and Deandre Ayton.